021Million/PingVC/replit.md

 - **Payment Integration**: Full Stripe integration for secure payment processing
 - **Founder Project Publishing**: Founders can save project details as drafts or pay $9 to publish and make them visible in Scout marketplace
 - **Draft/Publish Workflow**: Two-tier system where founders can save privately or pay to go public
+- **Email Gate for Scout**: Users must provide email to access the Scout marketplace, with remember functionality
 - **User Authentication**: Replit Auth integration with session management
 - **Responsive Design**: Mobile-friendly interface with Tailwind CSS and shadcn/ui components